Irrfan Khan's Blackmail Receives Positive Responses From Fans & Film-makers!

 Film-maker Gulshan Devaiya Heaps Praises On Irrfan Khan's Blackmail

 Gulshan Devaiya said, "It was very enjoyable, I am a very big fan of Abhinay Deo and his brand of humour.
 I've really enjoyed the previous movie that he made Delhi Belly, my expectation was to come here and have a similar amount of fun.
-Irrfan is one of the best actors that we have, they have put up a great cast together, Arunoday, Kirti, Divya Dutta they were all splendid, amazing ensemble performance.
+Irrfan is one of the best actors that we have, they have put up a great cast together, Arunoday, Kirti, Divya Dutta they were all splendid, amazing ensemble performance."

 Watch Blackmail In Theatres NOW!

-It's a thriller, lot of unexpected moments that grab you and tickle you to laughter, some amazing dialogues as well.
-It's a thorough entertainer."
-Produced by T-Series' Bhushan Kumar and RDP Motion Pictures' Abhinay Deo, Blackmail, directed by Abhinay Deo, is running successfully all over.
+It's a thriller, with a lot of unexpected moments that grab you and tickle you to laughter, some amazing dialogues as well.
+It's a thorough entertainer.
+Produced by T-Series' Bhushan Kumar and RDP Motion Pictures' Blackmail, directed by Abhinay Deo, is running successfully all over.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.